DaoCasino/Whitepaper/DAO.Casino WP.md

 By the time of system launch the main goal of the platform is to provide an interface.
 As we have mentioned before, at least one front-end platform is needed for the whole reward system to make sense.

 In the alpha version that we released front end is stored on a central server.
-The platform is open source and will be released by completion under Apache 2.0 licence
+The platform is open source and will be released by completion under Apache 2.0 license

 Alpha platform tasks are: